chuanqisun/jasmine-mock-factory/README.md

 ### Using a mock
 `MockFactory.create()` will return an object with the same interface as the original object.
 You can invoke methods and get/set properties on this object.

- * All the public and private methods will have an empty jasmine.Spy as the initial value.
+ * All the public and private methods will have a jasmine.Spy as the initial value.
+The Spy cannot be overwritten.
  * All the public and private properties will have `undefined` as the initial value.
+The value can be overwritten with anything.

 ### Examples
 ```